 $<\cdot>$ is tensor product operation. $y \in\{i, g, f, o\}$, $W^{y}_{hz}$,$W^{y}_{xz}$ and $W^{y}_{bz}$ are parameters that can be learned during training.
 In this approach, the transformation weight tensor $W^{y}_{hz}$,$W^{y}_{xz}$ and $W^{y}_{bz}$ are pretty large.
 E.g., when $W^{y}_{h}$ has shape $N_{h}\times N_{h}$, The $W^{y}_{hz}$ will has shape $N_{h}\times N_{h}\times N_{z}$.
 To overcome this, we compute the weight parameters of $LSTM_{main}$ by dynamically scaling each row of a matrix of the same size as shown in equation \ref{eq:scale}.

 where $W$ is $N_{h}\times N_{h}$ parameter matrix and $W_{i}$ is the $i$th row of matrix $W$.
-The $d(z)$ is a linear projection of $z$, and we refer to $d$ as a weight scaling vector where $d_{i}$ is $i$th element of the vector.
+The $d(z)$ is a linear projection of $z$ and we refer $d$ as a weight scaling vector where $d_{i}$ is $i$th element of the vector.
 With the weight matrices of four gates, we can perform LSTM operation on the main data flow as shown in equation \ref{eq:LSTM}.

-where $c_{t}$ and $h_{t}$ are memory cell and hidden state, and $i_{t},f_{t},g_{t},o_{t}$ are outputs of the four gates of $LSTM_{main}$ at timestamp $t$. $LN$ is layer normalization which encourages better gradient flow and helps stabilize the hidden state.
+where $c_{t}$ and $h_{t}$ are memory cell and hidden state, and $i_{t},f_{t},g_{t},o_{t}$ are outputs of the four gates of $LSTM_{main}$ at timestamp $t$. $LN$ is layer normalization, which encourages better gradient flow, which helps stabilize the hidden state.
 Notably, the weight-generating embedding vectors $z$ are not constant.
 Hence, the weight of the $LSTM_{main}$ is different at each timestamp for different inputs depending on the speech and physiological characteristics.
-Hence the $LSTM_{main}$ has a robust dynamic model’s expressivity.